Michael Kaser: Life and career

 When the British government funded an expansion of university posts in Soviet and Eastern European studies he gained an appointment (1963) at the University of Oxford jointly with a research fellowship at St Antony's College, then a center for regional studies and with close links into government.
 On his promotion to a University Readership in Economics (1972), the College elected him a Professorial Fellow.
 He served on and chaired many University Boards and committees, including the General Board of the Faculties.
-He served similarly at London, Birmingham and Reading Universities.
+He served similarly at London, Birmingham and Reading universities.
 He held short- and long-term Visiting Lectureships and Professorships in the UK, Europe (Europa Institute, Amsterdam) and the United States (Universities of Michigan and Stanford).
 Other professional institutions on the committees of which he served included the Royal Economic Society, the Royal Institute of International Affairs and the International Committee for Slavonic and East European Studies.
 Government service over some forty years included frequent requests for consultancies from Ministries and from the House of Commons and in the mid-1980s briefing sessions for the Prime Minister.
 He participated in a meeting convened by the Prime Minister in 1984 ahead of a visit by Mikhail Gorbachev, following which Margaret Thatcher made her famous remark that "I like Mr. Gorbachev.
 We can do business together".
 From time to time he was also consulted for his expertise not only on the USSR and Eastern Europe, but also on health and education economics.
-He undertook work for many international organisations – several UN agencies, the European Commission, the IMF, EBRD and NATO – and industry, including Consolidated Gold Fields and the oil and gas companies ENI and Shell, and wrote regularly for The Economist Intelligence Unit and “The Annual Register”.
+He undertook work for many international organisations – several UN agencies, the European Commission, the International Monetary Fund, the European Bank for Reconstruction and Development and NATO – and industry, including Consolidated Gold Fields and the oil and gas companies ENI and Shell, and wrote regularly for the Economist Intelligence Unit and The Annual Register.
 He served on the editorial boards of four professional journals and three trusteeships: the Foundation of King George VI and Queen Elizabeth, known as Cumberland Lodge; Plater College, Oxford, then a Catholic adult education foundation; and the Keston Institute for the study of religion and communist countries, also based in Oxford at that time.

-Kaser was influenced by his father’s Social Christian values and joined the British Liberal Party in 1945 at the General Election of that year.
+Kaser was influenced by his father’s Social Christian values and joined the Liberal Party in 1945 at the General Election of that year.
 He was awarded the Order of St Gregory the Great by the Holy See in 1990 for his contribution to adult education at Plater College, Oxford.
-The Berisha government of Albania awarded him the Order of Naim Frashëri in 1995 and the Polish government recognised his contribution with the Knight’s Cross, Order of Merit in 1999.
-He was instrumental in helping the Polish economist Włodzimierz Brus find a position at Oxford University after being forced to leave Poland in 1972.
+Under the presidency of Sali Berisha the government of Albania awarded him the Order of Naim Frashëri in 1995, and the Polish government recognised his contribution with the Knight’s Cross, Order of Merit in 1999.
+He was instrumental in helping the Polish economist Włodzimierz Brus find a position at Oxford University after the latter was forced to leave Poland in 1972.
 He assisted numerous students from Eastern Europe in developing their academic careers.